flaming-chameleon/top-100-linux-commands/README.md

 ### 1. **ssh**
 SSH (Secure Shell) is used to securely connect to a remote machine.
+- is program for logging into a remote machine and for executing commands on a remote machine.
+It is intended to provide secure encrypted communi‐ cations between two untrusted hosts over an insecure network.
+X11 connections, ar‐ bitrary TCP ports and UNIX-domain sockets can also be forwarded over the secure channel.
 ```bash
 # Connect to a remote server
 ssh username@hostname